maxkferg/meteor-facebook-collections/README.md

 Installation
 ------------------
-FacebookCollections can be installed with from Atmosphere.
+FacebookCollections can be installed from Atmosphere.
 From inside any meteor app:
 ```shell
 $ meteor add maxkferg:facebook-collections
 ```